Home

 In Rome

-Gigantic coats of arms of Clemens XII mark Fontana di Trevi, Palazzo della Consulta, the Papal Stables, S. Giovanni in Laterano, S. Giovanni dei Fiorentini.
+Gigantic coats of arms of Clement XII mark Fontana di Trevi, Palazzo della Consulta, the Papal Stables, S. Giovanni in Laterano, S. Giovanni dei Fiorentini.
 They can also be found near Porta Pertusa, in S. Prisca and in many other churches including S. Maria Maggiore.
-For once rather than a coat of arms the image below shows a bust of Clemens XII in the Sacristy of S. Maria Maggiore.

-Statue of Clemens XII in S. Maria Maggiore
+Busts of Clement XII in S. Maria Maggiore (left) and S. Giovanni dei Fiorentini (right)

 Coat of arms in Palazzo dei Conservatori and inscription in the Arch of Constantine